 APN rate control is active only when the context is active.
-An indication of context deactivation, such as +CGEV ME PDN DEACT <cid>, received by a client indicates also that APN rate control configuration is removed for the context identified by <cid>.
+An indication of context deactivation, such as +CGEV ME PDN DEACT <cid>, received by a client also indicates that the APN rate control configuration is removed for the context identified by <cid>.
 If the context is activated again, a new APN rate control configuration is indicated to the client if it is configured by the network.